alan-turing-institute/autoemulate/docs/community/faq/faq-users.md

 3. How do I interpret the results from `AutoEmulate`?
    <!-- Guidance on understanding the output of the software, including any metrics or visualizations it produces. -->
    - See the [tutorial](../../tutorials/01_start.ipynb) for an example of how to interpret the results from `AutoEmulate`.
 Briefly, `X` and `y` are first split into training and test sets.
 Cross-validation and/or hyperparameter optimisation are performed on the training data.
-After comparing the results from different emulators, the user can evaluate the chosen emulator on the test set with `autoemulate.evaluate_model()`, and plot test set predictions with `autoemulate.plot_model()`.
+After comparing the results from different emulators, the user can evaluate the chosen emulator on the test set with `AutoEmulate.evaluate_model()`, and plot test set predictions with `AutoEmulate.plot_model()`, see [autoemulate.compare](../../reference/compare.rst) module for details.

    - An important thing to note is that the emulator can only be as good as the data it was trained on.
 Therefore, the experimental design (on which points the simulation was evaluated) is key to obtaining a good emulator.